sastoudt/tidytuesday/week7/perceptionsStarWarsWomen.md

 5. Normalizing by the number per category.
 Letting `stat="count"` was a red herring.
 It would be nice if there was a way to input values to normalize the fill variable by, but instead I ended up manually calculating the percentages and using `stat="identity"`.

-6. [Correct and consistent ordering of colors (to match the legend)](https://github.com/tidyverse/ggplot2/issues/1472) This still isn't working, and I'm pulling my hair out.
-PLEASE SEND HELP!
+6. [Correct and consistent ordering of colors (to match the legend)](https://github.com/tidyverse/ggplot2/issues/1472) Thanks for the pointers @ibddoctor and @hadleywickham!